Market Segmentation Trees: Methodology

 \subsection{Problem Formulation}

 We now provide a general formulation of a personalized decision-making problem, which we break down into three components.
-First, the agent observes variables $x$ which serve as the \textit{context} for the decision.
-The agent then makes a decision encoded by features $p$, and finally a user's response $y$ is observed as a result of the decision.
+First, features $x \in \mathcal{X}\subseteq \mathbb{R}^m$ of the user are observed which serve as the \textit{context} for the decision.
+Then a decision is made which is encoded by the variable $p$.
+Finally, the user's response $y$ is observed as a result of the decision made.
 We emphasize that our approach can handle categorical, ordinal, and continuous data with respect to $x$, $p$, and $y$.
-As examples of these components, for the choice prediction problem, the contextual variables $x$ consist of features about the user (e.g., prior purchase history), the decisions $p$ correspond to the options offered by the firm to the user (e.g., assortment of products), and the response $y$ indicates which option the user chose.
+As examples of these components, for the choice prediction problem, the contextual variables $x$ consist of features about the user (e.g., prior purchase history), the decisions $p$ correspond to the options offered by the firm to the user (e.g., an assortment of products), and the response $y$ indicates which option the user chose.
 For the bid landscape forecasting problem, the contextual variables $x$ encode the features describing the current user and auctioned ad spot (e.g., the ad spot's width/height), the decision $p \geq 0$ is the firm's submitted bid price, and the response $y \in \{0,1\}$ indicates the outcome of the auction (win/loss).

 Our objective is to build an interpretable model for personalized decision-making problems that accomplishes two goals: \begin{enumerate} \item \textbf{Market Segmentation}.
-Our model should yield an interpretable market segmentation of the contextual variables $x \in \mathcal{X}\subseteq \mathbb{R}^m$.
-Here, we define an interpretable market segmentation as a partition of the context space $\mathcal{X}$ into a finite number of disjoint segments.
-Beyond interpretability, market segmentation allows us to fit simple response models for each market since the user features have already been accounted for in the segmentation.
-In contrast, one can avoid market segmentation and fit a single, high-dimensional model for personalization (with many interaction terms between contexts and decision variables), although this approach can be computationally challenging and less interpretable.
+Our model should yield a market segmentation of the contextual variables $x$.
+Here, we define a market segmentation as a partition of the context space $\mathcal{X}$ into a finite number of disjoint segments.

 \item \textbf{Response Modeling}.
-Our model should accurately estimate the probability of each response $y$ for all contexts $x$ and decisions $p$, $\mathbb{P}(y|x,p)$.
-Note that for the bid landscape forecasting problem, $\mathbb{P}(y|x,p)$ yields the distribution (c.d.f.) of the highest outside bid price $p_o$, as $\mathbb{P}(y=\,$win$|x,p)$ = $\mathbb{P}(p_o \leq p | x)$.
-Accurately estimating $\mathbb{P}(y|x,p)$ is a critical component for personalized decision-making, in which the goal is to prescribe personalized decisions $p$ to contexts $x$ which achieve the most favorable responses $y$. \end{enumerate}
+Every market segment will correspond to a response model that we will estimate from that market segment's data.
+Our response models should accurately estimate $\mathbb{P}(y|x,p)$, i.e., the probability of each response $y$ for all contexts $x$ and decisions $p$. \end{enumerate}